dec1costello/TOUR-Championship-Strokes-Gained-Analysis/README.md

 ## 🎬 Conclusion

-Wish I knew about Strokes Gained back when I was a caddy.
+I wish knew about Strokes Gained back when I was a caddy.
+I learned SG is more reflective stat of the Hole, while S Percentiles based on shot location can tell a better story of a golfer's ability.
 Hope to do more golf projects in the future.
-Thanks for reading, big dog!